Through its trainings and publications, Ecology Action has catalyzed

 Juan Manuel was employed by Mexico's Department of Social Security (IMSS) and was able to add the Biointensive method to programs already delivering services to people in rural areas.
 In the 1990s Juan started providing training in other Latin American countries and after retiring from IMSS in 2001, he has devoted all his time to ECOPOL.
 Since then he has traveled throughout Mexico, Central and South America, the Caribbean and Europe to make GB presentations, give workshops, and identify trainers who have the potential to become certified.

 Through all these efforts, ECOPOL has catalyzed strong GB projects in Mexico, Ecuador, Nicaragua, Peru and beyond.
-An estimated 300,000 people have been trained, and there are at least 1,000 GB farmer-to-farmer trainers in Mexico and Latin America.
-Since 2015, Juan has been invited to give workshops in Spain, Italy, Portugal and Slovenia, which he has added to his already intensive work schedule.
+Millions of farmers have been trained (directly and through their large (1000+) farmer-to-farmer training network in Mexico and Latin America) through these efforts.
+In 2015, Juan started receiving invitations to give workshops in Spain, Italy, Portugal and Slovenia, which he added to his already intensive work schedule.
+The result: a burgeoning GB community in Europe!

-Because of the number of GB trainers now available, Juan leaves most of the basic training activities to them.
+Because of the number of GB trainers now available in Mexico and Latin America, Juan leaves most of the basic training activities to them, and also passed the GB Certification program in Latin America into the hands of Certified Master-Level GB Teachers Marisol Tenorio and Agustín Medina.
 He has two current goals for himself.
-The first is to increase the number of certified teachers—specifically, to have 100 certified in Latin America by the end of 2018.
-He believes this number will will provide a critical mass to help assure that the quality of the Biointensive method will be not only maintained but greatly expanded and headed towards the professional level.
-As of mid-2018, attaining this goal looks promising.
+The first is to increase the number of certified teachers to help assure that the quality of the Biointensive method will be not only maintained but greatly expanded and headed towards the professional level.
+As of 2022, he had already exceeded his goal of 100 Certified GB Teachers in the region, and continues to expand this number every year.

 Juan's second goal is to seek out and make connections with NGOs, universities and other organizations that have the capacity to use, research, teach and spread the Biointensive method.
 One of his most recent allies is Friends of the Earth-Spain, which is not only sponsoring GB trainings in Europe, but in Central America too.
 Juan also maintains an overview of ECOPOL personnel and activities and works to give support where needed and help solve challenges that arise.
-We are grateful and honored to be working with ECOPOL and its director, Juan Manuel Martinez Valdez!
+We are grateful and honored to be working with ECOPOL/El Mezquite, its director, Juan Manuel Martinez Valdez, and its associates Marisol Tenorio and Agustín Medina!

 ECOPOL's Spanish Language Comunidad Biointensiva page is here!
 Haga clic aquí para ver la página!